 A customer might open with “it was too expensive.”
 The follow-up explores what “expensive” means in their context.
 Did the price increase?
 No, it stayed the same.
 So what changed?
 They stopped using certain features.
 Why?
 Their main user left the company.
 Did anyone else pick it up?
 No, because there was no documentation on how the team was using it.
 So the real driver was not price — it was single-threaded adoption combined with knowledge loss during employee turnover.

 This five-to-seven level laddering methodology, applied across hundreds of conversations, transforms cancellation data from a frequency chart of labels into a mechanistic map of why customers actually leave.
 For SaaS companies specifically, this approach often reveals that churn clusters around a small number of failure patterns that cut across the label categories in surveys.
 Three or four root mechanisms might account for 70% of all churn, but those mechanisms map to five or six different survey labels because customers describe them differently.
+The AI interview analysis methodology guide covers how to extract these mechanism patterns from interview transcripts at scale.

 The value of understanding real cancellation drivers is that it changes which retention investments get made.
 When you know that the largest share of “price” churn actually stems from onboarding failures, you can calculate the expected retention impact of improving onboarding versus offering discounts.
 Each mechanism has a corresponding intervention with a measurable cost and expected impact — onboarding improvements, feature adoption programs, account management stability, ROI reporting.